tenzir/tenzir/web/docs/about-vast/README.md

 relevant results for a given combination of search terms.

 :::note Recommendation
-However, most of the security telemetry arrives as structured log/event data, as opposed to unstructured textual data.
+Most of the security telemetry arrives as structured log/event data, as opposed to unstructured textual data.
 If your primary use case involves working with text, VAST might not be a good fit.
-That said, it's still possible to leverage information retrieval techniques for security analytics.
-For example, Elastic is a popular SIEM that works well for medium-sized workloads but exhibits poor vertical scaling.
+That said, needle-in-haystack search and other information retrieval techniques are still relevant for security analytics, for which VAST has basic support.
 :::

 ### Timeseries DBs